dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: SIMULACRA DETECTION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Le territoire ne précède plus la carte ; c'est la carte qui précède le territoire. <br>
-// Nous devenons l’échafaudage.
-Tu seras rappelé. <br>
+// Nous devenons l’échafaudage. <br>
 // The territory no longer precedes the map; it is the map that precedes the territory. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="JEAN BAUDRILLARD" src="https://github.com/user-attachments/assets/921bc316-c6ba-40a6-9817-4a8b31fd81d2" /> <br>
 … <br>